Understanding and Bridging the Planner-Coder Gap: A Systematic Study on the Robustness of Multi-Agent Systems for Code Generation: Implications from Failure Cases

 \begin{description}[leftmargin=*,noitemsep,topsep=0pt]

 \item [EP-1.
-Gap on Core Concepts (32.7\%).]
+Gap in Core Concepts (32.7\%).]
 Many failure questions involve specific core concepts essential to problem-solving.
-For example, the requirement of HumanEval-26\footnote{Short for ``the 26th question in HumanEval ET.''
+For example, the requirement of HumanEval-26\footnote{Short for ``the 26th question in HumanEval.''
 Similar notations are used in the rest of the paper.} is to ``remove all duplicates in the input list''.
 Here, ``remove duplicates'' means deleting all elements that appear more than once.
 The planner provides correct instructions to ``remove all duplicates'' but does not clarify the meaning of ``duplicate''.
 This leaves a gap that the coder misinterprets ``remove duplicate'' as removing repeated occurrences of elements, but keeping one instance of all duplicates.

 \item [EP-2.
-Gap on Edge Cases (19.5\%).]
+Gap in Edge Cases (19.5\%).]
 In some cases, the generated code returns incorrect results for edge cases.
 Although the plan correctly identifies edge cases using expressions such as ``handle the cases where...'', the coder still fails to handle them when there are no clear explanations of the expected results for edge cases, revealing the gap in edge case handling.

 \item [EP-3.
-Gap on Complex Logic (15.9\%).]
+Gap in Complex Logic (15.9\%).]
 Coders can fail to follow the logic when there are insufficient concrete explanations and analysis.
 In some cases, steps in the plan contain complex logic like ``sort the coordinates of each row by columns'', which the coder fails to comprehend.

 \item [EP-4.
-Gap on Relational Phrases (9.7\%).]
-Our case study demonstrates that coders are prone to misunderstand phrases that express relationships between variables, indicating the need for further interpretation of these expressions.
+Gap in Relational Phrases (9.7\%).]
+Our case study demonstrates that coders are prone to misunderstand phrases that express quantity or spatial relationships between variables, indicating the need for further interpretation of these expressions.
 Expressions like ``at least as much as'', ``repeated two multiply two times'' are often misunderstood by the coder in our experiments.